 Though committed to historical methods, Victoria’s teaching and writing also finds value in moving beyond traditional periodization in order to take a more capacious view of the history of gender and sexuality.
 Her Teaching Scholars seminar “Melodrama: Race, Gender, Sexuality, 1850-present” combined Victorian melodrama, classic Hollywood cinema and Mad Men.
-She has also written about David Bowie for Public Books and Tate Britain’s “Queer British Art, 1861-1967” special exhibition for Politics/Letters.
+She has also written about the genres of #MeToo for v21, David Bowie for Public Books and Tate Britain’s “Queer British Art, 1861-1967” special exhibition for Politics/Letters.
 She credits her dedication to interdisciplinary and transhistorical work to her training at Brandeis University, where she graduated summa cum laude in 2011 with a major in English (Highest Honors) and minor in Women’s and Gender Studies.

 19th-century British literature, performance studies, gender and sexuality studies